glev1/credit-service/README.md

 ### AWS App Runner

-To create a Continuos Deployment of this application, you can create a service through AWS App Runner.
+To create a Continuous Deployment of this application, you can create a service through AWS App Runner.
 All you have to do is point to the GitHub repo and configure CD operation.

 ![flask-predict](https://raw.githubusercontent.com/glev1/credit-service/main/.github/images/app_runner_git.png)